ptrkrlsrd/traverser/README.md

   acache [command]

 Available Commands:
   add         Add a new route.
                 Example: "acache add https://pokeapi.co/api/v2/pokemon/ditto /ditto"
-		Here the first argument is the path to the endpoint you want to cache, and the last is the alias clear       Clears the database containing the stored routes. completion  Generate the autocompletion script for the specified shell help        Help about any command info        Print route information list        List all routes(aliases) proxy       Start Acache as a proxy between you and another API and save the responses locally serve       Load the stored routes from cache and serve the API
+                Here the first argument is the path to the endpoint you want to cache, and the last is the alias clear       Clears the database containing the stored routes completion  Generate the autocompletion script for the specified shell help        Help about any command info        Print route information list        List all routes proxy       Start Acache as a proxy between you and another API and save the responses locally serve       Load the stored routes from cache and serve the API

 Flags:
-      --config string     Config file (default "~/.config/acache/acache.json") -d, --database string   Database (default "~/.config/acache/") -h, --help              help for acache
+      --config string      Config file (default "~/.config/acache/acache.json")
+      --d string           Database (default "~/.config/acache/") -h, --help               help for acache
+  -y, --use-yaml           Use YAML storage
+      --yaml-path string   Use YAML storage (default "./routes/")

 Use "acache [command] --help" for more information about a command.
 ```